Filippos-Dakis/Wigner-Function-Quantum-Optics/ReadMe.md

 that help the user explore the features of the two main classes.

 The key feature of these two classes (CoherentBasis, and FockBasis) is the calculation of the **Wigner Quasi-Probability distribution** and the **Q-Husimi Distributions** for any given state!
-However, they also include other useful features such as quantum state addition, normalization, Displacement operations etc.
+However, they also include other useful features such as quantum state addition, normalization, Displacement operations, annihilation and creation operators, etc.

 For instance, **CoherentBasis_Example_1.m** produces the following Wigner Quasi-Probability distributions